SBA Disaster Loans: What to Know

 How to get an SBA disaster loan

-Follow these steps to get an SBA disaster loan.
+Follow these steps to get an SBA disaster loan:

-Check to make sure your geographical area is on the SBA Disaster Loan Assistance list.
+- Confirm your business is in a disaster area: Check to make sure your geographical area is on the SBA Disaster Loan Assistance list.

-Once you’ve submitted your application, the SBA will send an inspector to verify your damages.
+- Prepare for SBA inspection: Once you’ve submitted your application, the SBA will send an inspector to verify your damages.

 Remember, SBA disaster loans are not a substitute for insurance coverage: They are intended to fill the gap between your emergency needs and the timing or limitations of insurance payments.
 Understanding how much business insurance costs and making sure you have the right types of policies in place will help to keep you prepared for the unexpected.